 The effective portion of changes in the fair value of derivative instruments that are designated and qualify as cash flow hedges is recognized in the cash flow hedge reserve within equity.
-The gain or loss relating to the ineffective portion is recognized immediately in profit or loss, within other losses (gains), net.
+The gain or loss relating to the ineffective portion is recognized immediately in the consolidated statement of income, within other losses (gains), net.